 After six years with Chiba Sensei, he finished his apprenticeship in Tokyo, Japan, as a live-in student in Hombu Dojo, under the guidance of the late K. Ueshiba, son of O-Sensei.

-Lyons Sensei is a 6th-degree black belt and Shihan (master teacher).
-He has been teaching in Bucks County since 1992.
+Lyons Sensei is a 6th-degree black belt and Shihan ( master teacher).
+He has been teaching in Bucks County, PA, since 1992.